MoHampton/100DaysofCode-Round3/log.md

 # 100 Days Of Code - Log (Round 2)

 ---
+### Day 14: May 7, 2018

+**Today's Progress** BOSS women's community website and SharePoint development.

+**Thoughts:** Short log today but I was able to make my volunteer website mobile friendly and I'm researching how to develop a CMS UI.

+---
 ### Day 13: May 6, 2018

 **Today's Progress** FEND lessons and started volunteer work on a local women's community website.